mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/data-hub-apis.md

 ### 1.1 Authentication and Access Rights

-The Data Hub APIs support OAuth2.0 and personal access tokens.
+The Catalog APIs support OAuth2.0 and personal access tokens.
 For more inforamtion, see the [Personal Access Tokens](/developerportal/community-tools/mendix-profile/#pat) section of *Mendix Profile*.

 To view authentication instructions for each API, open the OpenAPI spec and click **Authorize** on the upper right of the screen.
 Supported authentication methods are documented there.
 As mentioned above, the **Try it out** feature does not work.